 The relationship between estrogen levels and thyroid function may be the missing link in our understanding of the connection between hypothyroidism and menopause.
 Normally, when a woman approaches menopause, her ovarian reserve starts to diminish.
 In turn, estrogen production in the ovaries declines.

-Too much estrogen can inhibit your thyroid health.
+Too much estrogen can interfere with your thyroid health.
 That’s because high blood levels of estrogen signal the liver to increase the production of thyroid-binding globulin (TBG).
 This is an inhibitor protein that binds to the thyroid hormone, reducing the amount of T3 and T4 available for use by cells.
 In response, the thyroid gland cranks up production to compensate for the deficit.

 Estrogen can also affect thyroid function in other ways: